han-tran-gia/8-Weeks-SQL-Challenge/Case-study-1-Danny-Diner.md

 #### Explanation:
 - **non_mem_date**: Create a CTE called `non_mem_date` to join 2 tables `dannys_diner.sales` and `dannys_diner.members` on the `customer_id`
 	- Select approriate columns and rank them from 1 to end the partition by using **DENSE_RANK**.
 With 1 is the last order the customer made right before they bacame a member of the restaurant.
-	- **WHERE order_date < join_date**The selected rows must meet the criteria in **WHERE** claue: order_date < join_date, which means the order must be made **before** the date the customers become a member at the restaurant.
+	- **WHERE order_date < join_date**: The selected rows must meet the criteria in **WHERE** claue: order_date < join_date, which means the order must be made **before** the date the customers become a member at the restaurant.
 If the customer became the member and ordered a dish on the same date, in this case, that order will be considered as making after the customer became the member.
 	- **PARTITION BY**: Divide the data by `members.customer_id`
 	- **ORDER BY**: Order the rows within each `dannys_diner.sales.customer_id` partition by `order_date`
 - In the outer query: Join the CTE `non_mem_date` with `dannys_diner.menu` table on `product_id`